Sex for fish: HIV/AIDS prevalence

 Some of the earliest recorded cases of HIV/AIDS in Africa were in fishing communities around Lake Victoria in 1982.
-Several studies have shown a link between sex for fish phenomenon and higher HIV prevalence.
+Several studies have shown a link between the practice of sex for fish and higher HIV prevalence.

 In Kenya, it is assumed that sex for fish contributes to the high HIV/AIDS prevalence in the Lake Victoria region, where it is double the national average.
 HIV transmission is higher in these areas due to the fact that these women have no control over the use of condoms as a preventive measure against the spread of HIV and other sexually transmitted diseases.

 In Uganda, studies conducted around Lake George and Lake Edward by the Uganda Fisheries and Fish Conservation Association (UFFCA) found that the HIV/AIDS prevalence average rate was 22.4 percent, against the national prevalence of 7.3 percent.
 Sex for fish is considered by many leaders and researchers as one of the factors that has led to higher HIV/AIDS prevalence amongst these fishing communities.

 In Mangochi, Malawi, sex is a big part of the fishing industry, and research has shown a strong link between HIV prevalence and the sex for fish trade.
 Transactional sex is common in Malawian fishing communities, with women identified as vulnerable in negotiations due to existing gendered power structures.
 Men carry out the process of catching fish; therefore, men control factors of production, while women only control the processing, drying, and selling of the fish.
 Due to the control of production factors by men, the power dynamics in these exchanges favour men and make it more difficult for women to negotiate safe sex.
 The Malawian NGO, Youth Net and Counselling (YONECO), that works to combat the spread of HIV infection in Malawi, observed that despite increased awareness of HIV/AIDS in Malawi, fishermen on Lake Chilwa are queuing for sex.
 This was disclosed by fishermen who were trained by YONECO as peer educators during a monitoring visit the organization made to Mposa in Machinga district.
 The reports indicate that a total of 25 fishermen would line up to have sex with one woman, in exchange for 15 dozen fish if no condom was used during sexual intercourse or 3 dozen fish if a condom was used.

-In the Kafue Flats region of Zambia, the sex for fish exchange increased the spread of HIV/AIDS rapidly between the years 2002–2005.
+In the Kafue Flats region of Zambia, the exchange of sex for fish increased the spread of HIV/AIDS rapidly between the years 2002–2005.